NotoFederico/PongGame/README.md

 # Pong Game

-Pong Game developed with SDL2 library and C++ for Windows OS.
+Pong Game developed with SDL2 library and C++ for Windows OS in Visual Studio 2019.

 ---